 The cost hyperparameter C

-- If C is small, the bulk of instances can be modeled easily at low cost. - As C becomes large, it is unattractive to not respect training instances. - So, the higher C, the more an SVM will fit the training data.
+- If C is small, training instances may be misclassified at low cost. - As C becomes larger, training misclassifications get more expensive. - So, the higher C, the more an SVM will fit the training data.

 Typical cost optimization process